sous-chefs/docker/README.md

 The `docker_image` is responsible for managing Docker image pulls, builds, and deletions.
 It speaks directly to the [Docker Engine API](https://docs.docker.com/engine/api/v1.35/#tag/Image).

+### Actions

+- `:pull` - Pulls an image from the registry.
+Default action.
+- `:pull_if_missing` - Pulls an image from the registry, only if it missing
+- `:build` - Builds an image from a Dockerfile, directory, or tarball
+- `:build_if_missing` - Same build, but only if it is missing
+- `:save` - Exports an image to a tarball at `destination`
+- `:import` - Imports an image from a tarball at `destination`
+- `:remove` - Removes (untags) an image
+- `:push` - Pushes an image to the registry

+### Properties

+The `docker_image` resource properties mostly corresponds to the [Docker Engine API](https://docs.docker.com/engine/api/v1.35/#tag/Image) as driven by the [docker-api Ruby gem](https://github.com/swipely/docker-api)

+A `docker_image`'s full identifier is a string in the form "\

+<repo\>:\<tag\>".
+There is some nuance around naming using the
+public registry vs a private one.</tag\></repo\>

+- `repo` - aka `image_name` - The first half of a Docker image's identity.
+This is a string in the form: `registry:port/owner/image_name`.
+If the `registry:port` portion is left off, Docker will implicitly use the Docker public registry.
+"Official Images" omit the owner part.
+This means a repo id can be as short as `busybox`, `alpine`, or `centos`.
+These names refer to official images on the public registry.
+Names can be as long as `my.computers.biz:5043/what/ever` to refer to custom images on an private registry.
+Often you'll see something like `chef/chef` to refer to private images on the public registry. - Defaults to resource name.
+- `tag` - The second half of a Docker image's identity. - Defaults to `latest`
+- `source` - Path to input for the `:import`, `:build` and `:build_if_missing` actions.
+For building, this can be a Dockerfile, a tarball containing a Dockerfile in its root, or a directory containing a Dockerfile.
+For `:import`, this should be a tarball containing Docker formatted image, as generated with `:save`.
+- `destination` - Path for output from the `:save` action.
+- `force` - A force boolean used in various actions - Defaults to false
+- `nocache` - Used in `:build` operations. - Defaults to false
+- `noprune` - Used in `:remove` operations - Defaults to false
+- `rm` - Remove intermediate containers after a successful build (default behavior) - Defaults to `true`
+- `read_timeout` - May need to increase for long image builds/pulls
+- `write_timeout` - May need to increase for long image builds/pulls
+- `host` - A string containing the host the API should communicate with.
+Defaults to `ENV['DOCKER_HOST']` if set.
+- `tls` - Use TLS; implied by --tlsverify.
+Defaults to ENV['DOCKER_TLS'] if set.
+- `tls_verify` - Use TLS and verify the remote.
+Defaults to `ENV['DOCKER_TLS_VERIFY']` if set
+- `tls_ca_cert` - Trust certs signed only by this CA. Defaults to `ENV['DOCKER_CERT_PATH']` if set.
+- `tls_client_cert` - Path to TLS certificate file for docker cli.
+Defaults to `ENV['DOCKER_CERT_PATH']` if set
+- `tls_client_key` - Path to TLS key file for docker cli.
+Defaults to `ENV['DOCKER_CERT_PATH']` if set.

 ### Examples

 - default action, default properties